Skip to main content

 • The Mission Committees (Francophone, Anglophone, and Hispanophone) have a mandate to accompany, support, and resource IMF’s Humanitarian Life organizations.

-For the members of the IMF, it is essential to know, maintain, and keep the uniformity of the symbols within the Spiritual Family.
+For the members of the IMF, it is essential to know, maintain, and keep the uniformity of the symbols within the Family.

 In continuing the spiritual legacy of the Misericordia Sisters and their Founding Charism, it is important to keep these different symbols visible in our environments, organizations, and hospitals.
 These symbols show that we are united.